Best used cars in Canada for 2023

 Read our review of the Kia Soul.

-The Chevrolet Tahoe and GMC Yukon are corporate twins, and amount to the largest SUV models on offer from General Motors.
-Each is built on a proven truck frame platform borrowed from the automaker’s bestselling pickup range, and the 2019 model year saw a clean-sheet redesign complete with an independent rear suspension engineered to improve ride comfort, handling and stability.
+The Chevrolet Tahoe and GMC Yukon are corporate twins, and they’re the largest SUV models offered by General Motors.
+Each is built on a proven truck frame platform borrowed from the automaker’s bestselling pickup range, and the 2021 model year saw a clean-sheet redesign complete with an independent rear suspension engineered to improve ride comfort, handling and stability.

 For large families with a big need for space and towing capacity, the Suburban and Yukon are tough to match—especially when it comes to outright sales volume.
 Few automakers bake as much truck and 4×4 experience into their largest SUV offerings as these two.
 Just make sure you’ll benefit from the capability.
 Powerful V8 engines and high towing capacity mean these SUVs tend to be thirstier than smaller crossover options—though the latest engineering helps the Tahoe and Yukon power plants respect your fuel dollars as much as possible.